Mayor pardoned by Trump wins another term in Illinois town

 Voters in a small Illinois town reelected a mayor who ran a write-in campaign after President Donald Trump pardoned him in a gambling investigation.

-Casey Urlacher, the brother of former Chicago Bears star Brian Urlacher, defeated Jess Ray in Mettawa, 151-105, according to the Lake County clerk's office.
+Casey Urlacher, the brother of former Chicago Bears star Brian Urlacher, defeated Jess Ray in Tuesday's election in Mettawa, 151-105, according to the Lake County clerk's office.

 “These residents really rallied for me.
 It was a team effort," Urlacher told the Lake County News-Sun.
 “There were a lot of people working behind the scenes.
 I’m honored to be elected for another four years.”